 "Know how to play the game before you attempt to teach it.
 Nothing replaces the experience of being an athlete."

 Any advice that you'd like to give that we missed?
 Reach out to @SquadLocker on Twitter for a chance to be featured in our next coaches roundup!

-Huge thank you to all of the coaches who participated and shared their advice!
+Huge thank you to everyone who participated and shared their coaching advice!